 In terms of accuracy, ground ball screws rank much higher than rolled ball screws.
 This is because the threads of a ground ball screw have been crafted more precisely and smoothly than that of a rolled ball screw.
 When a particular screw is more accurate, the nut moves more smoothly along the shaft of the screw.
 Increased accuracy isn’t necessarily a good or a bad thing—depending on what you will be using it for, a rolled ball screw can be quite accurate and is still a great choice for your project.

+When comparing ground vs. rolled ball screws, you’ll notice a significant cost disparity.
 Because of their efficient manufacturing process, rolled screws are usually much less expensive than ground screws.
 However, despite their higher price tag, ground screws are often preferred over rolled screws for use in machinery that requires high precision because they offer more accuracy than rolled screws.

 Which Should You Choose?